Check out pictures from: Avalanche

 *Who: All 6th-8th graders are welcome.
 Come as a youth group or as an individual.

-*What: The 7th Annual Avalanche Winter Retreat.
+*What: Avalanche Winter Retreat.
 Join us for an incredible weekend with old and new friends, great food, a live band, high-energy activities, team competitions, small group discussion, and encouraging and challenging large group messages from the Bible, and team competitions.
-Activities include daytime and nighttime tubing, a toboggan slide, (We have a snow making system, so as long as it is cold, we will have snow), broom ball on the frozen lake, ice skating, game room (ping pong, foosball, carpetball, and air hockey), full-sized gym (basketball, volleyball, floor hockey, etc.), and playing board games while enjoying your favorite snacks next to the fireplace in the Canteen.
+Activities include daytime and nighttime tubing, a toboggan slide, (We have a snow making system, so as long as it is cold, we will have snow), broom ball on the frozen lake, ice skating, canteen store and game room, full-sized gym (basketball, volleyball, floor hockey, etc.).

 *Where: Camp Awana, 9025 Camp Awana Road, Fredonia, WI 53021.
 Contact Adam Conkle with questions at 262-692-2388 or email@example.com

 *Why: Because middle schoolers are awesome, and it’s fun to hang out at Camp Awana.

 *Cost: $110/student.
 Includes T-Shirt.